-The Lucy Hayes First Spouse Gold Coin represented the twentieth overall release of the series of 24 karat gold coins honoring the First Ladies.
-This marked the half way point of the lengthy series based on the established schedule.
-Significantly, the uncirculated version of the coin concluded sales with an extremely low mintage, which has captured the attention of collectors.
+The Lucy Hayes First Spouse Gold Coin represented the twentieth overall release within the series of 24 karat gold coins honoring the First Ladies.
+Significantly, the uncirculated version of the coin sold out at an extremely low mintage level, capturing the attention of collectors.

 The obverse design of the coin features her portrait, surrounded by the required inscriptions.
 These include her name “Lucy Hayes”, the motto “In God We Trust”, “Liberty”, the order of the Presidency “19th”, the years of the term “1877-1881”, and the date and mint mark.
 The obverse was designed by Susan Gamble.